Delight in the Unseen: The Art of Noticing

 Then we do things like… bestow McLeod Trail unto the next generation.

-We thought it only fair to ask kids what they would do instead.
+So we thought it only fair to ask kids what they would do instead.
 What would help them get around on foot or bike in our communities?

 The kids gave us design work.
 They also gave us poetry and philosophy.